HowTo: ReACLing a File Server in a Domain Migration with SetACL 3.0

 D:\Data directory tree.
 Which accounts the migrations is performed for is read from a simple CSV file,

 mappings.csv in the example, whose contents might look like this:

 MyOldDomain\Joe,MyNewDomain\Peter MyOldDomain\Mary,MyNewDomain\Mary MyOldDomain\DG-OldDom-HelpDesk,MyNewDomain\DG-NewDom-HelpDesk MyOtherDom\Fred,MyNewDomain\Fred

-As you can see, the system is flexible, powerful and easy to use.
-All you have to do is create a mapping table pairing old account with new account.
+As you can see, the system is flexible, powerful, and easy to use.
+All you have to do is create a mapping table pairing old accounts with new accounts.
 If you do not want to do that or if you think it is just too much bother: the simpler method presented above still works and is still considered useful in many scenarios.